-In addition, credit cards generally do not offer medical or evacuation coverage.
+In addition, credit cards do not offer medical or evacuation coverage.
 For those traveling abroad or on a cruise, this is an important exclusion to note.
 If you were to fall ill or be injured outside of the United States, you could potentially be on the hook for your medical care and emergency flight back home.

 This offers you a refund for the price of the trip should you be unable to take it.
-Generally, cancellation insurance costs 5%-7% of the price of the trip.
+Generally, cancellation insurance costs 5%-10% of the price of the trip.

 For travelers taking a structured vacation—like a cruise or a tour—the company will often offer a cancellation waiver.
 Waiver prices vary from company to company, but they are generally much lower than cancellation insurance.
 The waiver is similar to cancellation insurance, but it has a number of restrictions, including a prohibition on canceling your trip at the last minute.
 Unfortunately, that is when most vacations need to be cancelled.

-The typical time frame for canceling a cruise for a full refund is more than 75 days before the ship sails.
+The typical timeframe for canceling a cruise for a full refund is more than 75 days before the ship sails.
 After that point, you could lose up to 75% of your purchase price—or the entire purchase price if you cancel within two weeks of the sail date.

-Adding 5%-7% to the price of your trip could help you rest easy that your vacation won’t be an expensive empty room on a cruise ship.
+Adding 5%-10% to the price of your trip could help you rest easy that your vacation won’t be an expensive empty room on a cruise ship.

 This is one type of travel insurance that most vacationers probably don’t need.
 Often, your renter’s or homeowner’s insurance will cover the loss of your possessions, no matter where those possessions happen to be in the world.

 However, if you’re traveling with a great deal of expensive photography equipment, sports gear, or your heirloom jewelry, it might be worth your while to purchase an endorsement to your existing homeowner’s policy to cover those items while you are traveling.
 The endorsement will cost you less than a travel-specific personal effects insurance policy, and it will protect your valuables just as well.

 In many cases, your medical insurance will cover some or even all of any medical emergency you have while away from home.
 However, each policy is different, and it’s a good idea to go over your policy and figure out what is and is not covered.
 For instance, you may be covered for an extended stay in a foreign hospital, but you might have to pay upfront and be reimbursed.